Rainis201606/xynote/README.md

 ## About

-XYNote is a browser-based notebook that runs on Cloudflare Workers.
+XY Note is a browser-based notebook that runs on Cloudflare Workers.
 Notes always remain plain Markdown text; on top of that foundation, the application provides focused writing, live preview, lexical and optional semantic search, bidirectional links, offline editing, multi-device synchronization, private AI access, public sharing, and off-site backups.

 It is a complete self-hosted application.
 The deployer retains control of the database, attachments, and runtime environment.